shicks/ahep/docs/modules/freedom-on-the-menu/index.md

 |Supp| Signs.
 {:.metadata}

 > “Look over at the lunch counter!
 We know those boys!”
-There sat four of Brother’s friends from A&T College.
+There sat four of Brother’s friends from A&T College.<br>
 > “Do they know they’re in the wrong place?”
-I whispered.
+I whispered.<br>
 > “Some rules have to be broken,” Mama whispered back.
-{:.nowrap}
+{:.wrap}

 Pick an arbitrary characteristic to discriminate between children or family members.
 This should be done with some care as we want to